pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/deploy/google_cloud_platform.md

 !!!
 Warning "TL;DR - Give me the script"

-    [This script](https://github.com/pachyderm/pachyderm/blob/master/etc/deploy/gcp/gcp-doco-script.sh) will create a GKE cluster, the workload identity service accounts and permissions you will need, a static IP, the cloud SQL instance and databases, and a cloud storage bucket.
+    [This script](https://github.com/pachyderm/pachyderm/blob/master/etc/deploy/gcp/gcp-doco-script.sh) will create a GKE cluster, the workload identity service accounts and permissions you need, a static IP, the cloud SQL instance and databases, and a cloud storage bucket.
 It will also install Pachyderm into the cluster.

-      - Before running it, update the global variables at the top of the script and make sure to go through the [prerequisites](#1-prerequisites), as we are assuming that you have created a project and enabled the necessary apis.
+      - Before running it, update the global variables at the top of the script and make sure to go through the [prerequisites](#1-prerequisites), as we are assuming that you have created a project and enabled the necessary APIs.
       Note that it will also create a file called ${NAME}.values.yaml in the current directory.

     - Once your script has run, [configure your context](#7-have-pachctl-and-your-cluster-communicate)   and [check that your cluster is up and running](#8-check-that-your-cluster-is-up-and-running).

 ## 1. Prerequisites